libgdx/libgdx.github.io/wiki/audio/streaming-music.md

 float position = music.getPosition();  // returns the playback position in seconds
 ```

-`Music` instances are heavy, you should usually not have more than one or two at most loaded.
+`Music` instances are heavy on some backends (such as Android), you should usually not have more than about 10 loaded and more than 1 or 2 playing at the same time.

 A `Music` instance needs to be disposed if it is no longer needed, to free up resources.